eugengoldkin/Level10Enchantment/README.md

 Level10Enchantment is a Minecraft server plugin for Bukkit/Spigot with the purpose to increase the level cap of enchantments by combining two items on an anvil.
 For example if you combine two diamond pickaxes, each with Efficiency V, you get a pickaxe with Efficiency VI.

-Level10Enchantment has been tested on `Minecraft 1.19.1` using Spigot and Paper
+Level10Enchantment has been tested on the following Minecraft versions using Spigot or Paper:
+- `Minecraft 1.19`, `Minecraft 1.19.1`, `Minecraft 1.19.2`, `Minecraft 1.19.3`

+You can download those version from the folder `Level10Enchantment/out/versions`.

 This mod is loosely based on `https://github.com/koenrad/VanillaEnchants` by koenrad